Planning for an Azure File Sync deployment

 Like antivirus solutions, backup solutions might cause the recall of tiered files.
 We recommend using a cloud backup solution to back up the Azure file share instead of an on-premises backup product.

 Support for encryption solutions depends on how they are implemented.
 Azure File Sync is known to work with:

 - BitLocker encryption

 - Azure Information Protection, Azure Rights Management Services (Azure RMS), and Active Directory RMS

 Azure File Sync is known not to work with:

 - NTFS Encrypted File System (EFS)

 In general, Azure File Sync should support interoperability with encryption solutions that sit below the file system, such as BitLocker, and with solutions that are implemented in the file format, such as BitLocker.
 No special interoperability has been made for solutions that sit above the file system (like NTFS EFS).

 Other Hierarchical Storage Management (HSM) solutions

 No other HSM solutions should be used with Azure File Sync.

-Azure File Sync is available only in the following regions in preview:
+Azure File Sync is available only in the following regions: